Economic and Market Outlook Dashboard

 We continue to invest for the long term and to advocate for diversified portfolios as the best way to combat market volatility.

 This newsletter contains general information that is not suitable for everyone and should not be construed as personalized investment advice.
+The views expressed herein are those of the firm as of the date indicated and are subject to change based on market and other conditions.
+Any references to asset allocation, investment strategies, or marketing positioning are for informational purposes only and should not be construed as a recommendation to buy or sell any security or adopt any particular investment strategy.
 Past performance is no guarantee of future results.
 Investing in the stock market involves gains and losses and may not be suitable for all investors.
 Information presented herein is subject to change without notice and should not be considered as a solicitation to buy or sell any security.
-In preparing this presentation, we have relied upon information provided by third parties.
+In preparing this presentation, we have relied upon information provided by third parties, including J.P.
+Morgan Asset Management, FactSet, Bloomberg, Federal Reserve, MSCI, Standard & Poor’s, BLS, and BEA.
 While we believe these sources to be reliable, the accuracy and completeness of the information is not guaranteed.
 We have provided performance results of certain indices for comparison purposes only.
 The historical performance results of each index do not reflect the deduction of transaction and custodial charges, nor the deduction of an investment management fee, the incurrence of which would have the effect of decreasing indicated historical performance results.
 It should not be assumed that your account performance or the volatility of any securities held in your account will correspond directly to any comparative benchmark index.
 Additionally, certain statements contained herein that indicate future possibilities are forward-looking statements.
-Due to known and unknown risks, actual results may vary materially from those portrayed in such forward-looking statements.
+Due to known and unknown risks, actual results may vary materially than those portrayed in such forward-looking statements.
 There is no guarantee that the views and opinions expressed herein will come to pass.
 For additional information about Arbor Trust, including fees and services, send for our disclosure statement as set forth on Form ADV from Arbor Trust using the contact information herein.
 Please read the disclosure statement carefully before you invest or send money.